ABS-CBN: Other social media

-Program acquisition and international distribution
+Content syndication

-International content syndication
+International

 ABS-CBN distributes selected drama series, documentaries, and films to regional and international broadcasters, with many titles dubbed or subtitled for audiences across Asia, Europe, Africa, and Latin America.
-Several Kapamilya teleseryes have gained international traction; for example, Got to Believe, The Legal Wife, and Bridges of Love became popular in Thailand, while Pangako Sa 'Yo was the first Filipino drama to air in Kenya and Tanzania, earning strong ratings.
+Several TV series produced by the company have gained international traction; for example, Got to Believe, The Legal Wife, and Bridges of Love became popular in Thailand, while Pangako Sa 'Yo was the first Filipino drama to air in Kenya and Tanzania, earning strong ratings.
 The company has sold over 50,000 hours of content to more than 50 countries.
 Titles like Mula sa Puso, Sana'y Wala Nang Wakas, Marina, Lobo, Super Inggo, Tayong Dalawa, and Bridges of Love have aired in regions such as Indonesia, Malaysia, Singapore, Thailand, and Peru.

 In Latin America, dramas such as Dahil May Isang Ikaw, The Legal Wife, Pangako Sa 'Yo, and Forevermore were dubbed in Spanish and shown in Peru, Ecuador, Colombia, and the Dominican Republic.
-Bridges of Love aired as Puentes de Amor on Argentina's Telefe, marking the first time a Filipino series was broadcast by a major Latin American network.
-More recent titles like Dahil May Isang Ikaw (Destined Hearts), Kadenang Ginto, and A Love to Last continued this momentum.
+Bridges of Love aired as Puentes de Amor on Argentina's Telefe.
+More recent titles like Dahil May Isang Ikaw, Kadenang Ginto, and A Love to Last continued this momentum.

 In Africa, a distribution deal with StarTimes enabled the broadcast of Filipino series in over 30 Sub-Saharan countries.
 Dramas including Ang Probinsyano (Brothers), Kadenang Ginto (The Heiress), and A Soldier's Heart were dubbed in Swahili, Hausa, and French.
 Bagong Umaga aired in 41 countries, and titles like Asintado reached French-speaking territories such as Côte d'Ivoire and La Réunion.
 Content was also offered via regional streaming platforms in Egypt and Nigeria.

 In Asia, ABS-CBN expanded through syndication and format licensing.
 In Indonesia, the 2015 remake of Pangako Sa 'Yo aired as Janjiku on MNCTV, followed by the Bahasa-dubbed broadcast of The Iron Heart on ANTV in 2023.
 In Malaysia, ABS-CBN made its free-to-air debut in 2022 via TVS 122, airing primetime dramas with Bahasa Malaysia subtitles.

 In Turkey, ABS-CBN dramas such as The Legal Wife (aired as Kocamı Affet), Bridges of Love, and Forevermore were dubbed in Turkish and broadcast on local networks specializing in international dramas.
 An English-dubbed version of Darna was also released via StarTimes in Africa following its Indonesian run.

 ABS-CBN is a founding member of the Smart Alliance, a regional consortium formed in 2009 alongside Mediacorp, Media Prima, BBTV, and MNC that promotes collaboration in content sharing, co-productions, and digital media innovation.